-These rules only apply to those who demoted on January 1, 2015 for the express purpose of changing paths (for men to join an Ajah or women to join a Company).
-For these exceptions only, administration is allowing what is called a "Hall Pass".
+These rules only applied to those who demoted on January 1, 2015 for the express purpose of changing paths (for men to join an Ajah or women to join a Company).
+For these exceptions only, administration allowed what was called a "Hall Pass".

 From the Fall 2014 Admin Meeting: